Federal Disaster Assistance & Crop Insurance Programs:

 2014 Farm Bill Programs

 As noted, the 2008 Farm Bill authorized and funded five disaster programs.
 However, funding for these programs expired September 30, 2011.
 Of the five programs, the SURE program was not reauthorized, but the remaining programs – TAP, LIP, LFP, and ELAP – were reauthorized in the multi-year comprehensive 2014 Farm Bill.
 The four reauthorized programs applied retroactively to September 30, 2011.
-For the latest updates regarding the Farm Bill, visit the Ag & Food Law Blog (www.agandfoodlaw.com).
+For the latest updates regarding the Farm Bill, visit the Ag & Food Law Blog.

 TAP allows eligible orchardists and nursery tree growers to receive payments to offset 70% of the costs associated with replanting or rehabilitating eligible trees, bushes, and vines damaged by natural disasters.
-LIP makes financial assistance available to livestock producers to help offset the costs of cattle deaths in excess of normal mortality rates.
+LIP makes financial assistance available to livestock producers to help offset the costs of cattle deaths over normal mortality rates.
 LFP provides financial assistance to producers who suffered grazing losses due to drought or fire.
 ELAP is designed to provide financial assistance for losses not sufficiently covered under other disaster programs.

 2018 Farm Bill Programs